steve192/dashcam-transporter/README.md

 # dashcam-transporter
-Application running on a raspberry pi, to transfer and archive your dashcam video files to your preferred storage
+Application running on a raspberry pi (or other debian based platforms), to transfer and archive your dashcam video files to your preferred storage

 ![Transfer illustration](/docs/img/transfer_illustration.svg "Transfer illustration")